simple-acme/simple-acme.github.io/manual/advanced-use/global-validation.md

 # Global validation settings
-Starting from version 2.2.0, you can configure validation settings to apply for all host names across all managed renewals (within the scope of a single ACME service, so your `--test` endpoint will still have different settings than the regular one).
+Starting from version 2.2.0, you can configure validation settings to apply for all host names across all managed renewals (within the scope of a single ACME service, so your `‑‑test` endpoint will still have different settings than the regular one).

 ## Motivation
 If you want to have a certificate with hosts from domains, with the DNS for each of